JedDizon/cherryleafmildewdetector-ci-project5/README.md

 Mildew Detector is a data science and machine learning (ML) initiative focused on using predictive analytics.
 The project supports Farmy & Foods, an agricultural company specializing in the cultivation and harvesting of various food products, which is currently facing an outbreak of powdery mildew in its cherry orchards.
 Currently, tree inspections are carried out manually to identify signs of infection which is both time-consuming and labor-intensive.
 To streamline this process, we propose the development of a machine learning model capable of analyzing leaf images to detect the presence of mildew.
 This solution aims to significantly reduce the time required for diagnosis, enabling faster and more accurate treatment of affected trees.

-The project is deployed via Streamlit.
-The dashboard can be accessed [here]
+The [project](https://mildew-detector-p5-ci-c8b938269593.herokuapp.com/) is deployed via Streamlit.

 [Back to top](#table-of-contents)